IvanJoksimovic/Spectral-Proper-Orthogonal-Decomposition/README.md

 - Time instant at which the input should stop (if not provided, all time-instants in a source directory will be read)
 - Number of overlapping frequency blocks for Welch analysis (default is 1)

-Full list of arguments can be obtained by typing python3 SPOD.py -h or python3 SPOD.py --help
+Full list of arguments can be obtained by typing python3 SPOD.py -h or python3 SPOD.py --help.
+All input functions are stored as methods of DATA_INPUT_FUNCTIONS class and must return a single numpy.array.
+User may add additional input functions at own discression.

 # Examples

 Two examples are provided:

+A Von-Karman vortex street behing a 2D cylinder is realized in OpenFOAM.
+Snapshots of velocity,pressure and vorticity are stored with a 1000Hz rate (every 0.001 s).

+First run the code by typing:

 cd VonKarmanVortexStreet
 decomposePar
 mpirun -np 6 pimpleFoam -parallel

 Optionally change numer of processors.
 Wait until the simulation finishes.
 Run-time post-processing creates the source directory: postProcessing/planeSample, containing time-directories.
 Each time-directory contains following fields: *p_plane1.raw* , *U_plane1.raw* and *vorticity_plane1.raw*.
 In this example, we will use vorticity (its Z-component) to calculate SPOD modes.

 In order to execute program, type:

 python3 SPOD.py -d ./VonKarmanVortexStreet/postProcessing/planeSample/ -f vorticity_plane1.raw -i readOpenFOAMRawFormatVector_ComponentZ -r VonKarman_Results -t0 3